DanielLund/music-genre-classifier/README.md

 ### TODO:
 - [x] Create spotify developer account to link with spotify API
 - [x] Create playlists to train model
-- [ ] Create kNN algorithm, using a euclidian distance
-- [ ] Modify data to make it suitable to train the model
+- [x] Modify data to make it suitable to train the model
 - [ ] Train model
 - [ ] Improve accuracy of model if needed
 - [ ] Try and create an app that creates or adds to playlist depending on genre determined by model.